AtomicReact/AtomicReact/docs/HotReloadClass.md

 ## Testing in diferent devices

-Let's supose you want to test your web app in a smartphone connected in same network that device runing Atomic is.
-To do this, just set `address` param on [constructor](HotReloadClass?id=constructor) to the device runing Atomic *address ip*
+Let's supose you want to test your web app in a smartphone connected in same network that device running Atomic is.
+To do this, just set `address` param on [constructor](HotReloadClass?id=constructor) to the  *address ip* of device running Atomic

-*E.g:* If the device runing Atomic *address ip* is *192.168.0.101*, the `AtomicReact_run.js` file will be:
+*E.g:* If the *address ip* of device running Atomic  is *192.168.0.101*, the `AtomicReact_run.js` file will be:

 ``` js
 [...]